Donald S. Russell

-Donald Stuart Russell (February 22, 1906 – February 22, 1998) was an American attorney from South Carolina who served as Assistant Secretary of State for Administration, President of the University of South Carolina, governor of South Carolina, U.S. Senator from South Carolina, United States district judge of the United States District Court for the District of South Carolina and United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
+Donald Stuart Russell (February 22, 1906 – February 22, 1998) was an American politician, attorney, judge, and academic administrator from South Carolina.
+A Democrat, Russell was elected Governor of South Carolina in 1962 and served from 1963 to 1965, which was followed by a stint as U.S. Senator from South Carolina from 1965 to 1966.

+Russell went on to become district judge of the District Court for the District of South Carolina and the circuit judge of the United States Court of Appeals for the Fourth Circuit.
+Prior to his political career, Russell served as an Assistant Secretary of State in the 1940s, and was president of the University of South Carolina in the 1950s.
+Russell was a close ally and political protege of James F. Byrnes.

 Early life and education

 Russell was born on February 22, 1906, in the unincorporated community of Lafayette Springs in Lafayette County, Mississippi, his father dying the year of his birth.
 In 1914, he moved with his family to Chester, South Carolina.
 He received an Artium Baccalaureus degree from the University of South Carolina in 1925.

 Russell received a Bachelor of Laws from University of South Carolina School of Law and passed the South Carolina bar in 1928.
 He studied graduate level law at the University of Michigan Law School in 1929.